Wanda Group: Diversification push

 In June 2013, Dalian Wanda acquired Sunseeker International, a British luxury yacht manufacturer used in the James Bond movies, for $500 million.
-This acquisition gave them a 92% stake in the company.
+This acquisition gave Wanda a 92 percent stake in the company.

-In January 2015, Dalian Wanda purchased an office building in Sydney, Australia, from Blackstone Group for around $327 million.
+In January 2015, Dalian Wanda purchased an office building in Sydney, Australia, from American alternative investment management firm Blackstone Group for around US$327 million.
 The company is "aggressively expanding overseas to move away from China's property market, which has been hit by a slowing economy".

 In June 2015, Wanda Cinemas announced that it had acquired Australian cinema chain Hoyts.
 In Chile it was acquired by Cinépolis, in Uruguay by Life Cinemas, and in Argentina by Cinemark.

-In November 2015, it was announced that a holding company, Wanda Film Holdings, will be established to house the entirety of Wanda Group's portfolio of film-related assets.
+In November 2015, an announcement was made regarding the formation of a holding company, Wanda Film Holdings, with the purpose of consolidating all of Wanda Group's film-related assets under one entity.

 Dalian Wanda developed a skyscraper in Chicago initially called Wanda Vista, designed by the Chicago-based architect Jeanne Gang, which would become the city's third-tallest building and the tallest building in the world designed by a woman, passing Chicago's Aqua Tower (also designed by Jeanne Gang).

 On January 11, 2016, Wanda Group acquired the American film production and mass media company Legendary Entertainment for $3.5 billion.
 The acquisition of Legendary made Wanda Film Holdings the highest revenue-generating film production company in the world.

 In May 2016, Wanda Group acquired Propaganda GEM and Hoolai Games.
-The Entertainment Marketing and product placement agency becomes part of Wanda Group's focus on entertainment but also Hollywood content.
+The entertainment marketing and product placement agency and gaming company eventually became part of Wanda Group's entertainment arm.

-Wanda Group also owns 20% of Mtime, a Chinese film website.
+Wanda Group also owns 20 percent of Mtime, a Chinese film website.

-In September 2016, Wanda announced a major partnership with Sony Pictures Entertainment, in which it will take minority investments in a number of upcoming releases.
+In September 2016, Wanda announced a major partnership with Sony Pictures Entertainment, in which it would take minority investments in a number of upcoming releases.
 Sony stated that Wanda planned to "highlight the China element in the films in which it invests".
 The deal came in the wake of Wanda's failed bid to acquire a stake in Paramount Pictures.

-In November 2016, Wanda announced it would buy the television production company Dick Clark Productions for around $1 billion.
+In November 2016, Wanda announced it would acquire the American television production company Dick Clark Productions for around $1 billion.
 However, the deal fell through, with Bloomberg citing increasing regulation of Chinese investments both domestically and in the United States, and Deadline.com citing financial struggles in Wanda's real estate business.

-In May 2017, Wanda announced it would invest $3.3B by 2024 in EuropaCity, a mega-project near Paris' Charles de Gaulle airport that will boast a theme park, attractions, cultural exhibitions, retail shops, outdoor sports venues and restaurants over about 200 acres.
+In May 2017, Wanda announced it would invest US$3.3 billion by 2024 in EuropaCity, a mega commercial real estate project near Paris's Charles de Gaulle airport that would boast of a theme park, attractions, cultural exhibitions, retail shops, outdoor sports venues and restaurants over about 200 acres.
 It's Wanda's biggest-ever single project in Europe.
-Its other offshore real estate interests include a major development on the banks of London's River Thames and plans for an industrial park in India at a $10B investment.
+Its other offshore real estate interests include a major development on the banks of London's River Thames and plans for an industrial park in India at a US$10 billion investment.